mgmartel/gravity-forms-recently-viewed-products/readme.txt

 2. Gravity Forms email with Recently Viewed Products using merge tag

 == Changelog ==

+= 1.1 =
+* Fix bug in merge tag when no data is available

 = 1.0 =
 * Release to WP.org